-It is important to individualize radiation therapy planning and delivery.
-CT-based treatment planning is encouraged to delineate target volumes and adjacent organs at risk.
-Greater target dose homogeneity and sparing of normal tissues can be accomplished using compensators such as wedges, forward planning using segments, and intensity-modulated radiation therapy (IMRT).

-Respiratory control techniques including deep inspiration breath-hold and prone positioning may be used to try to further reduce dose to adjacent normal tissues, in particular heart and lung.
-Boost treatment in the setting of breast conservation can be delivered using enface electrons, photons, or brachytherapy.
-Chest wall scar boost when indicated is typically treated with electrons or photons.

-Verification of daily setup consistency is done with weekly imaging.
+- It is important to individualize radiation therapy planning and delivery. - ▶ CT-based treatment planning is encouraged to delineate target volumes and adjacent organs at risk. - Radiation to the breast/chest wall and nodal regions is generally delivered with photons ± electrons. - Greater target dose homogeneity and sparing of normal tissues can be accomplished using compensators such as wedges, forward planning using segments, and intensity-modulated radiation therapy (IMRT). - Respiratory control techniques including deep inspiration breath-hold and prone positioning may be used to try to further reduce dose to adjacent normal tissues, in particular heart and lung. - Boost treatment in the setting of breast conservation can be delivered using enface electrons, photons, or brachytherapy.
+Chest wall scar boost when indicated is typically treated with electrons or photons. - Verification of daily setup consistency is done with weekly imaging.
 In certain circumstances, more frequent imaging may be appropriate.
 Routine use of daily imaging is not recommended.